oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForArchive.md

   - `kubectl get daemonsets -n logging`

 ```
 NAME              DESIRED   CURRENT   READY   UP-TO-DATE   AVAILABLE   NODE SELECTOR   AGE
-fluentd   3         3         3       3            3           <none>          2m17s
+fluentd-to-ooss   2         2         2       2            2           <none>          88s
 ```

-We can see that there are 3 instances running, this is because the cluster I am using has 3 nodes, and Kubernetes will ensure that there is a pod for each daemonset running on each node (restarting it on the same node if the pod crashes)
+We can see that there are 2 instances running, this is because the cluster I am using has 2 nodes, and Kubernetes will ensure that there is a pod for each daemonset running on each node (restarting it on the same node if the pod crashes)

 Let's get the specifics of the pods